Jean-Michel Basquiat: Scribbled Emotions

 “I want to make paintings that look as if they were made by a child.”

-It was the 1970s and concept art and minimal designs were in the fashion.
+It was the 1970s when concept art and minimal designs were in fashion.
 However, the Neo-expressionism movement came as a response to these movements to change the era once again.
 Recognisable shapes were back in artworks, unlike the lines and squares that may have depicted a tree or who knows what.
 With Neo-expressionism even recognisable shapes like trees, houses, or human figures were drawn somewhat abstract with aggressive scribbles and vivid colours to set a mood.

 “I was a really lousy artist as a kid.
 Too abstract expressionist; or I’d draw a big ram’s head, really messy.
 I’d never win painting contests.
 I remember losing to a guy who did a perfect Spiderman.”